ggeis/innovation/functional-programming/README.md

 This implies all the majesty of *sustituability*: we can replace a pure function with its output value and the application will keeping doing exactly the same.

 With substituability comes easier equational reasoning, rewrittability and memoization.
-These are the causes of side-effects but most of the times they concur as a mix of them.
-Javascript deliberated flexibility and ubiquitous vocation makes effectful computations and impurity a great deal of our codebases.

 *Refactor pure functions is the easiest path to recycling, gradually transform the functions you have into the functions you need*